devttys0/sasquatch/README.md

 About
 =========

-A modified unsquashfs utility that attempts to support as many hacked-up vendor-specific SquashFS implementations as possible.
+The `sasquatch` project is a set of patches to the standard unsquashfs utility that attempts to add support for as many hacked-up vendor-specific SquashFS implementations as possible.

 If the vendor has done something simple like just muck a bit with the header fields, this tool should sort it out.